arindas/resume/arindas-resume.md

     catalog in the database.
 Images are organized by Project, Study, Series and Image records.
     Supports Microsoft SQL server, MySQL, PostgreSQL, SQLite
-  - Includes an event-driven scheduler and API call Gateway to make requests to Enhancer Machine Learning services, with support for retries on failures.
+  - Includes an event-driven scheduler and API call Gateway to make requests to Enhancer Machine Learning inference services, with support for retries on failures.
     (similar in nature to the aforementioned project)
   - Images are organized in Projects.
 Each project can configured with an Enhancer.
-    Images uploaded to a project configured with an enhancer are automatically enhanced - which are placed alongside original images.
+    Images uploaded to a project configured with an enhancer are automatically enhanced.
+Enhanced images are placed alongside original images.
-  - Support authorization for Data Annotators (usually doctors) at the project level, along with a mechanism of inviting users to a project via e-mail.
+  - Supports authorization for image annotators (usually doctors) at the project level, along with a mechanism for inviting users to a project via e-mail.
-  - _This solution enabled us to get diverse sensitive image datasets annotated by doctors from Singapore and Brazil.
-These annotations were indispensable for in-house R&D on novel image enhancement and segmentation methods._
+  - _This solution enabled us to get diverse sensitive image datasets annotated by doctors from Singapore, USA and Brazil.
+These annotations were indispensable for in-house research and development on novel image enhancement and segmentation methods._

 - <b>Cloud based file storage solution built using Google Cloud Storage</b>